Q-dimi/return_tests/README.md

   {
     function_called: {
       on: true,

       name: "apple",

       filepath: "/sauce",

       description: "apple sauce",

       param_names: "apple, sauce",

+      /*
+        each parameter set is passed
+        to the function and a return value is tested against the unit objects
+      */

       parameters: [
         [1, 10],
         [10, 1],
       ],

       function: function (a, b) {
         try {
           return a + b;